solaris-capital/clicksign-rs/README.md

 All person names and document numbers in the examples of this repository are fake.
 Any resemblance to real people is purely coincidental.

+**Work in progress...**
+This crate isn't production-ready yet.
+A lot of changes can bring to it before becoming stable.
+(Your PR is welcome)

 ---
 # Features
 ### Documents